telerik/blazor-docs/components/grid/state.md

 To observe the changes in the Grid state more easily, copy and run the following example in a local app and at full screen.

-Find out how to [get the applied by the user filtering, sorting and grouping criteria]({%slug common-features-descriptors%}).
+Find out how to [get the applied filtering, sorting and grouping criteria]({%slug common-features-descriptors%}).

 >caption Using Grid OnStateChanged